Whitehead torpedo: History

-During the 19th century, an officer of the Austrian Marine Artillery conceived the idea of using a small boat laden with explosives, propelled by a steam or an air engine and steered by cables to be used against enemy ships; his papers came into the possession of Captain Giovanni Luppis upon his death.
+During the 19th century, an officer (John Whitehead) of the Austrian Marine Artillery conceived the idea of using a small boat laden with explosives, propelled by a steam or an air engine and steered by cables to be used against enemy ships; his papers came into the possession of Captain Giovanni Luppis upon his death.
 Luppis had a model of the device built; it was powered by a spring-driven clockwork mechanism and steered remotely by cables from land.
 Dissatisfied with the device, which he called the "coast-saver", Luppis turned to Robert Whitehead, who then worked for Stabilimento Tecnico Fiumano, a factory in Fiume.
 In about 1850 the Imperial Austrian Navy asked Whitehead to develop this design into a self-propelled underwater torpedo.

 Whitehead developed what he called the Minenschiff (mine ship): an 11 ft-long, 14 in-diameter torpedo propelled by compressed air and carrying an explosive warhead, with a speed of 7 kn and the ability to hit a target up to 700 yd away.
 In 1868, Whitehead introduced a solution to the stability problem for his torpedo: Pendulum-and-hydrostat control, contained in its Immersion Chamber.
 The Austrian Navy bought the manufacturing rights to the Whitehead torpedo in 1869.
 By 1870 Whitehead's torpedoes were running at 17 kn.
 There was still the problem of course correction (returning the torpedo to its correct course after it had deviated due to wind or wave action).
 The solution was the gyroscope gear, which was patented by Ludwig Obry, the rights to which was bought by Whitehead in 1896.